arifintahu/msib-challenge-week-6/README.md

 | 106   | 2          | 2023-06-30 | 20.00       |
 | 107   | 4          | 2023-07-05 | 90.00       |

-Please write an SQL query to find the names of customers who have placed the highest number of orders in the following format.
+Please write an SQL query to find the names of customers using `sub-query` who have placed the highest number of orders in the following format.
 In case of a tie, list all customers with the same highest number of orders.
 | Name  | Total Orders  |
 |-------|---------------|
 | Alice | 2             |